llecaroz/JOCheckboxTreeTable/README.md

 A full example can be found under src/main/java/name/lecaroz/java/swing/sun/examples/JOCheckboxTreeTableExample.java This example implements:
-- TreeNodeObject for custom rendering on each nodes
+- TreeNodeObject for custom rendering on each node
 - TreeTableModel for providing data to be displayed
 - DependenciesModel for declaring dependencies between nodes in PropagatePreservingCheckDependenciesTreeCheckingMode